 Amounts receivable from and payable to clients include amounts due or held in cash and on margin transactions.
 Receivables from clients are generally fully secured by securities held in the clients' accounts.
-The value of securities, cash commodities, and options on futures contracts owned by clients and held as collateral or as margin is not reflected in the Statement of Financial Condition.
+The value of securities, cash commodities and options on futures contracts owned by clients and held as collateral or as margin is not reflected in the Statement of Financial Condition.

 A reserve is established for amounts due from clients and others to the degree to which the receivable is unsecured.
 The Company also establishes a general reserve against accounts receivable for amounts that it determines in its best estimate may become uncollectible.
-Factors considered by management in determining the amount of the reserve include past experience, degree of concentration, and quality of collateral.
+Factors considered by management in determining the amount of the reserve include past experience, degree of concentration and quality of collateral.
 Receivables are presented net of reserves.
-The reserve as of June 30, 2016 was \$5,418,000.
+The reserve as of June 30, 2017 was \$2,214,000.

-(4) Receivables from and Payables to Brokers, Dealers, and Clearing Organizations
+(4) Receivables from and Payables to Brokers, Dealers and Clearing Organizations

-Amounts receivable from and payable to brokers, dealers, and clearing organizations result from the Company's normal trading activities and consist of the following as of June 30, 2016:
+Amounts receivable from and payable to brokers, dealers and clearing organizations result from the Company's normal trading activities and consist of the following as of June 30, 2017:

-Securities failed to deliver Ş 18,513,000 Amounts due from brokers, dealers, and clearing organizations 397,530,000 Deposits with clearing organizations 88,591,000 Total receivables from brokers, dealers, and clearing organizations \$ 504,634,000 Securities failed to receive \$ 16,174,000 Amount due to brokers, dealers, and clearing organizations 15,295,000 Total payables to brokers, dealers, and clearing organizations \$ 31,469,000
+Total payables to brokers, dealers and clearing organizations \$ 110,328,000 Amount due to brokers, dealers and clearing organizations 26,562,000 Securities failed to receive \$ 83,766,000 Total receivables from brokers, dealers and clearing organizations \$ 610,274,000 Deposits with clearing organizations 103,300,000 Amounts due from brokers, dealers and clearing organizations 406,859,000 Securities failed to deliver \$ 100,115,000